kafeaver/OfficeDocs-SharePoint/OneDrive/redirect-known-folders.md

     If a user has already redirected their known folders to a different OneDrive account, they'll be prompted to direct the folders to the account for your organization (leaving existing files behind).

    > [!NOTE]
    > Locally created OneNote files can't be moved to OneDrive using this policy.
+Folders containing OneNote files will not be moved.
 To learn how to move OneNote notebooks, see [Move a OneNote notebook to OneDrive](https://support.office.com/article/0af0a141-0bdf-49ab-9e50-45dbcca44082).

 - [Silently move Windows known folders to OneDrive](use-group-policy.md#KFMOptInNoWizard)